ederssouza/reactjs-auth-boilerplate/README.md

 ### Private route

 The route can only be accessed if a user is authenticated.
-Use permission props to access control.
+Use permission props (returned by the API) to access the control.

 ```tsx
 import { Routes } from 'react-router-dom'